pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean initialized` - a flag for checking if a draft has been initialized.
-2. `int TIME_LIMIT` - the time limit for a draft request to expire.
+2. `int timeLimit` - the time limit for a draft request to expire.
 3. `long startTime` - the starting time of the draft's initialization.
 4. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
 5. `DraftProcess draftProcess` - the formal process for the draft's execution.
 6. `List<DraftPlayer> players` - the original core players of the draft.
-7. `List<DraftPlayer> subs` - the subs of the draft, if any.
+7. `int numInactive` - the number of inactive players within the draft.
-8. `int captain1, captain2` - the initial indices of the teams' captains.
+8. `TextChannel draftChat` - the draft chat which this draft is linked to.
-9. `int subsNeededTeam1, subsNeededTeam2` - the amount of subs needed for each team of the draft.
+9. `String messageID` - the Discord message ID of the draft request.
-10. `TextChannel draftChat` - the draft chat which this draft is linked to.
+10. `int NUM_PLAYERS_TO_START_DRAFT` - the number of players to start the draft.
-11. `String messageID` - the Discord message ID of the draft request.
+11. `Random numGenerator` - a random number generator.

 ----

 #### DraftPlayer